Kile-kun/My100DaysSQLChallenge/README.md

 ## DAY 7 (GROUP BY AND AGGREGATE FUNCTIONS)
 The GROUP BY and ORDER BY are one of the most integral clauses in SQL as you are most likely going to use them in your everyday analysis.
-The GROUP BY Clause is always applied to group rows that have the same values as summary rows.
+The GROUP BY Clause is always applied to group rows with the same values as summary rows.
 This is often done to apply some sort of aggregate function to the data, such as
     **COUNT():** which Count the values of each row of similar items, **MAX():** The Highest value of a grouped entity, **MIN():** The Lowest value of a grouped entity,